Courtesy of Any Lane from Pexels

 — Tyrone Freeman

 Philanthropy has long been embedded in the legacy of African Americans.
 Yet, Black communities are often forgotten in conversations about donors and giving.
 There are a variety of factors that play into why this is the case.
 Black families were subjected to years of slavery, segregation, and discrimination and continue to face systemic racism—including in the financial system.
-Not only did slavery put Black families’ ability to accumulate wealth centuries behind that of white families, discrimination within financial systems means many Black families are just now building their wealth.
+Not only did slavery and Jim Crow put Black families’ ability to accumulate wealth centuries behind that of white families, but discrimination entrenched in public policies shaping housing, education and financial systems have led to a situation where many Black families are just now building their wealth.
 In spite of this, African Americans are still giving at higher rates, often through vehicles outside of the traditional foundation model.
 Black philanthropy is impactful, and it is important that we elevate this legacy.

 Defining Family and Legacy in the Black Community

 In order to discuss family philanthropy within the Black community, we also have to acknowledge that “family” often extends outside of the traditional use of the word.
 Yes, sometimes family means your blood or adopted relatives: parents, siblings, cousins, grandparents, and so on.
-But in many circumstances, family extends beyond the people that share your DNA.
-Family isn’t just the people that grew up in your house or the people that have a clear-cut spot in the family tree.
+But in many circumstances, family extends beyond the people who share your DNA.
+Family isn’t just the people who grew up in your house or the people who have a clear-cut spot in the family tree.
 People often create chosen families that do not have formal labels or titles.
 This is especially true for Black communities.